TowhidKhan-code/100-days-dsa/README.md

 - Find All Occurrences using ArrayList
 - Search in Range
 - Find Minimum and Its Index
+- Binary Search Iterative
+- First Occurrence in Sorted Array
+- Last Occurrence in Sorted Array
+- Count Occurrences using First and Last

 ## LeetCode Solved
 | Problem | Title | Difficulty |